GitLabとTrelloの連携イメージ

 When an issue in GitLab is completed, the corresponding Trello card is automatically archived, eliminating the need for manual updates.

-This enables real-time reflection of project progress and enhances the efficiency of the entire team.
+This allows for real-time reflection of project progress and improves the overall efficiency of the team.

 ■Recommended for

-・Development teams using both GitLab and Trello for project management.
+• Development teams that manage projects using both GitLab and Trello

-・Those looking to streamline project management and advance work automation.
+• Those looking to improve project management efficiency and advance automation

-・Those aiming to reduce human errors and achieve accurate progress management.
+• Those who want to reduce human error and achieve accurate progress management

-・Those wanting to enhance the transparency of the development flow and facilitate smooth communication within the team.
+• Those who wish to enhance transparency in the development flow and facilitate smooth communication within the team

 Let's Create a GitLab and Trello Integration Flow